Introduction

 default = util.mkApplication {

-venv = pythonSet.mkVirtualenv "application-env" workspace.deps.default;
+venv = pythonSet.mkVirtualEnv "application-env" workspace.deps.default;

 package = pythonSet.hello-world;